How to use the Administrative Court, part of the High Court which can hear cases about judicial reviews, statutory appeals and extradition.

 If you disagree with the decision, you may be able to ask the court for permission to appeal.
 You have to do this at the hearing.

 If you’re turned down you can still apply to the higher court for permission.
-You can’t apply if you’re refused permission to appeal against a judicial review decision.
+You cannot apply if you’re refused permission to appeal against a judicial review decision.

 You don’t need permission to appeal in habeas corpus cases.

 The other side can also appeal if you win your case.

 Claiming back legal costs

 You may be able to claim back these costs if you win, but you could be made to pay the defendant’s costs if you lose.

 The judge will take into account how both sides acted during the case before deciding to allow or award costs.

 The court’s decisions on earlier cases are published on the British and Irish Legal Information Institute (BAILII) website.

 You can find detailed rules on using the court in the Civil Procedure Rules and Practice Directions.